Xomics/FAIRDataCube/README.md

 git clone https://github.com/Xomics/FAIRDataCube.git
 ```

-Once you have cloned this repository, switch to the FDCube-in-box branch via following cmd
+Once you have cloned this repository, switch to the FDCube branch via following cmd

 ```
-git checkout FDCube-in-box
+git checkout FDCube
 ```

 Then follow the instructions below.